 Have you ever wondered why 100% cotton fabric is the fabric of choice by most quilters?
-There are three main reasons why this is so.
+There are several main reasons why this is so:

 In the 1970s quilting became fashionable again.
 Finding 100% cotton woven fabric suitable for quilt making was unfortunately difficult because there was not a very good range on the market.
 I remember my eldest sister became interested in making quilt wall hangings at this time.
 Like most quilters my sister had to use some cotton blended fabrics, the most common one being polyester cotton.

 In quilted wall hangings this was not a big problem.
 But in bed and lap quilts this certainly over time proved to be problematic.
 There were benefits to polyester cotton blends being used in quilt making but as you can see below the problems were quite significant to a quilters end result.

 Some years ago I made my mum a quilt using predominantly silks that she had acquired over the years and some had a slippery tendency that made it challenging to sew so after that experience I decided to not use any fabric that had that sliding ability!

 As quilting has become more popular over the years, and well known quilters began working with manufacturers designers, the range of 100% cotton quilting fabric available on the market grew.
 Today there is a fabulous range of 100% quilting cotton fabric on the market.
 In fact there is a huge range that can be sourced both at your local shops as well as online.